whatwg/sg/Stages.md

 ## Terminology

-* _Stage_: each successive stage is closer to a landed spec and interoperable implementation.
+* <dfn>Stage</dfn>: each successive stage is closer to a landed spec and interoperable implementation.
 These stages are tracked on the issues in the relevant WHATWG GitHub repository, using labels ("stage 0", "stage 1", etc.)
-* _Browser engine_: an independent implementation of the web platform (e.g. Chromium, WebKit and Gecko at present).
+* <dfn>Browser engine</dfn>: an independent implementation of the web platform (e.g. Chromium, WebKit and Gecko at present).
-* _Implementation interest_: a direct signal from a browser engine that a feature is on the roadmap to implement, as defined in [working mode](https://whatwg.org/working-mode#additions)].
+* <dfn>Implementation interest</dfn>: a direct signal from a browser engine that a feature is on the roadmap to implement, as defined in [working mode](https://whatwg.org/working-mode#additions)].
-* _Browser engine representatives_: persons delegated by a browser engine to indicate implementation interest.
+* <dfn>Browser engine representatives</dfn>: persons delegated by a browser engine to indicate implementation interest.
-* _Proposal champion_: person/organization that proposed and will advance a feature through the stages, typically including writing the specification, researching use cases, and prototyping.
+* <dfn>Proposal champion</dfn>: person/organization that proposed and will advance a feature through the stages, typically including writing the specification, researching use cases, and prototyping.

 ## Process